 - US Route 60

 - State Route 131

 Car crashes happen.
 If you or a loved one is injured in a highway accident, Altizer Law, P.C., is ready to help you.
 We help people put their lives back together in the aftermath of injuries sustained due to the negligence or wrongdoing of others.
-When you call us, or contact us through the Altizer Law App, you will be embraced by the compassionate care of our team, and your legal matter will be evaluated and represented by one of our skilled and experienced attorneys.
-Bettina and Terri fight for each client with determination and tenacity to win for you the justice you deserve and the maximum financial settlement under Virginia law to help you get back on your feet.
+When you call us, or contact us through the Altizer Law App, you will be embraced by the compassionate care of our team, and your legal matter will be evaluated and represented by one of the region’s most respected attorneys.
+Bettina fights for each client with determination and tenacity to win for you the justice you deserve and the maximum financial settlement under Virginia law to help you get back on your feet.

 The area that is now Pamplin City is believed to have become a community of European settlers as early as the late 18th century.
 In the early 1800s Thomas Merriman bought property where he built his home and a shoe shop.
 In 1833 Nicholas Pamplin bought 29 acres of land that straddled the county border between what was then Charlotte and Prince William Counties.

 In 1854, Pamplin donated a large tract of land for the projected Norfolk and Western Railroad.
 It was his foresight in understanding the importance of the railroad for the community that led residents to name the town for him.